-However, at times and despite all of the above, things can escalate.
+At times and despite all of the above, things can escalate.
 This is not your 'fault' as it will often be something beyond your control.
 However, as the adult we must try to manage ourselves so we can assist a young person.

 When dealing with difficulties, we can start to feel intense emotional responses ourselves.
 We might feel anger, frustration, upset or anxiety for example.
-However, when we are 'dysregulated' we can't support others to regulate, in fact we are more likely to pass on our dysregulation to others.
+However, when we become 'dysregulated' we cannot support others to regulate.
 So, we recognise the importance of staff being able to self-regulate (check-in with yourself, take a breath, get support if needed) prior to managing any difficult situations in the classroom.

-• We take a breath
+We take a breath

-- We reflect on the wider context [the child's experience and perspective] - We are calm, focused on what the child needs and what anyone who has been negatively affected needs [not our need for control etc.] - We don't take it personally even if it feels personal - We seek help if we feel we are not the best person to deal with a situation in that moment
+- We reflect on the wider context [the child's experience and perspective] - We are calm, focused on what the child needs and what anyone who has been negatively affected needs [not our need for control etc.] - We don't take it personally even if it feels personal - We seek help if we feel we are not the best person to deal with a situation in that moment.
+It is ok to hand the situation to someone else whilst you regulate.
+You can take ownership back when you are ready.

-Secondly, we help the child to:
+We help the child to:

-- Be and feel physically and psychologically safe including giving them time and space, other than in an emergency - Support them to regulate their emotions and behaviours, for example by teaching them about breathing, naming and understanding their emotions - Reflect and build a better understanding of themselves and others - Learn other ways to manage themselves - Consider the impact on others - Put it right with others
+- Be and feel physically and psychologically safe including giving them time and space, other than in an emergency - Support them to regulate their emotions and behaviours, for example by teaching them about breathing, naming and understanding their emotions - Reflect and build a better understanding of themselves and others - Learn other ways to manage themselves - Consider the impact on others - Put it right with others (restorative conversations)